 Mosaic is committed to conducting and reporting the results of environmental impact assessments.
 In April 2013, the final Areawide Environmental Impact Statement (AEIS) on Phosphate Mining in the Central Florida District was released by the U.S. Army Corps of Engineers (ACOE) for public review.
-In August 2013, the AEIS for continued phosphate mining in the Central Florida Phosphate District was finalized.
 Administered by the ACOE in compliance with the National Environmental Policy Act, this process analyzed the environmental scope and potential impacts of phosphate mining in Central Florida.